 Subordinated Debt.
 The System periodically incurs debt due to the Department.
 The lien of this debt on the net revenues of the System is junior and subordinate to that of the Bonds.
 The subordinated debt is made up of loans and advances made by the Department to the System for the purpose of advancing improvement and expansion projects with repayments deferred until projects have been incorporated into the System operations.
 The Department has made loans to the Turnpike System from the State Infrastructure Bank ("SIB") and the STTF.
-Various STTF loans were made to subsidize Operation and Maintenance ("O&M") expenses on expansion projects and to provide funding for project design efforts.

-At July 31, 2015, subordinated debt was outstanding in the amount of \$125.9 million.
+At June 30, 2017, subordinated debt was outstanding in the amount of \$37.1 million.
 The following table shows the scheduled repayment of subordinated debt.

-Scheduled Subordinated Debt Repayments as of July 31, 2015
+Scheduled Subordinated Debt Repayments as of June 30, 2017